lucavallin/tf-ghes-oidc/README.md

 $ GHES Thumbprint: AB1234567890ABCDEF1234567890ABCDEF123456 # Thumbprint
 ```

-4. Update the `AWS_REGION` and `AWS_OIDC_THUMBPRINT` variables in the `terraform.tfvars` file.
+1. Update the `AWS_REGION`, `AWS_STS_ENDPOINT` and `AWS_OIDC_THUMBPRINT` variables in the `terraform.tfvars` file.
 Set them to your chosen AWS region for deploying resources and the Thumbprint of the GHES instance for the OIDC setup.

 The required resources for AWS are detailed in the `src/aws.tf` file.
 The configuration essential for configuring Actions on GHES with OIDC in the Management Console is produced as outputs: `aws_s3_bucket`, `aws_role` and `aws_region`.